-Claim: A new law taking effect in 2014 prohibits smoking in cars when children are present.
+Claim: A law under consideration in Florida would prohibit smoking in cars when children are present.

 Examples:[Collected via e-mail, November 2013]